KenstonPTO/bylaws/README.md

 The PTO Council governs and coordinates all Building PTOs in the Kenston Local School District in an effort to support not only the individual PTOs, but the Kenston Local School District as a whole.

 Each Building PTO plans and executes the PTO activities, events, and programs for their Building in support of the PTO mission in accordance with the by-laws of PTO and with the guidance of the PTO Council.
 Each Building PTO is to be structured as follows:
-* A Building Executive Committee - lead the Building PTO, act as liason with Building Administration and PTO Council, appoint the Building General Board.
+* A Building Executive Committee - lead the Building PTO, act as liaison with Building Administration and PTO Council, appoint the Building General Board.
 * A Building General Board - oversee committees to develop, plan, and execute the Building PTO activities.
-* All Building PTO Members - serve on committees, volunteer to help execute activites.
+* All Building PTO Members - serve on committees, volunteer to help execute activities.

 ## MEMBERSHIP AND DUES
 Membership will be offered to all parents, guardians, teachers and administrative staff in the Kenston Local School District